-Judge Shawn K. Watts is a member of the KU Law lawyering faculty.
+Judge Shawn K. Watts joined the KU Law lawyering faculty in 2018.
 He currently serves as the director of the Tribal Law & Government Center, Tribal Judicial Support Clinic and Mediation Clinic.
 He is also a district court judge for the Prairie Band Potawatomi Nation.

 Prior to KU Law, he taught at Columbia Law School in New York City where he was the Associate Director of the Mediation Program.
 He taught an Advanced Mediation Clinic and a Native American Peacemaking Clinic.
 He has been a visiting professor at both Yale Law School and National Taiwan University Law School in Taipei, Taiwan.